ogarcia/trellowarrior/README.md

 | Description         | Card Name     |
 | Due                 | Card Due Date |

-## Know limitations
+## Known limitations

-The main objetive of TaskWarrior is be simple so it **doesn't manage colisions**.
-The sync strategy is **last modified wins**, this means that if you do a modification in Trello and later a modification in Taskwarrior, TrelloWarrior does the sync and maintain the Taskwarrior data cause it is the last touched.
+The main objective of TaskWarrior is to be simple so it **doesn't manage collisions**.
+The sync strategy is **last modified wins**, this means that if you do a modification in Trello and later a modification in Taskwarrior, TrelloWarrior does the sync and keeps the Taskwarrior data, because it is the last touched.

 You can have infinite lists in your Trello, but all of them are considered as *pending*.
-You only can have one *doing* list and one *done* list, but this lists can be configured.
+You only can have one *doing* list and one *done* list, but these lists can be configured.

 For now, only syncs *Title/Description*, *Due dates* and *Status*.